Native to (or naturalized in) Oregon:

 - Portland, Oregon: Elk Rock Garden, 11800 SW Military Lane.

-- Oregon State Univ. campus: in parking lot southwest of Reser Stadium.
+- Oregon State Univ. campus: in parking lot southwest of Reser Stadium, NE of Womens Bldg.(near sidewalk).